On the field, Raich Carter captained Sunderland to the League

 He picked up another Cup winners medal with Derby in 1946.
-He continued his playing
+He

-John Charles and after three years, promotion was finally
+around John Charles and after three years, promotion was finally

 gained in 1956.
-When the uninsured West Stand burnt down, Carter bowed to the
+When the uninsured West Stand burnt down, Carter

-replacements - the team's performances slipped badly and they
+available to buy replacements - the team's performances slipped

-on to manage Mansfield and Middlesbrough, before retiring from
+went on to manage Mansfield and Middlesbrough, before retiring from

 David Short says: he is a really good manager as well as a